Quick facts

 Dubai is known as a fast-scoring ground, as demonstrated by when the stadium was used for IPL matches a few years ago.
 There was a higher average T20 score in Dubai than in most IPL venues in India, which helped to secure the ground's reputation as a great place for cricket.

-The Dubai International Cricket Stadium pitch report often shows some movement off the seam for pace bowlers to exploit early in a T20 contest, but thereafter batters are likely to be on top.
+The Dubai International Cricket Stadium pitch report often shows some movement off the seam for pace bowlers to exploit early in a T20 contest, but afterwards, batters are likely to be on top.

 Fast bowlers have some of the lowest bowling averages in T20 matches played at the Dubai stadium.